Key components in an effective IT operations management framework

 13. Stakeholder management

-Challenges in IT operations management framework
+Challenges in an IT operations management framework

 Data security